 Using the same tags and fields across multiple campaign maps allows you to create groups of contacts across campaigns.
 You can even use these tags and custom fields to add contacts to new reporting maps for better stats on their engagement across the entire segment, regardless of which other campaigns they’re on.

 For example, we use a custom field based on a dropdown menu where we ask each of our new contacts to select an option that represents their biggest challenge at the moment.
-We use this data to customize each contact’s experience by filtering them on our campaign maps in different directions based on this field value.
+We use this data to customize their experience by filtering them on our campaign maps in different directions based on this field value.

 If contacts select “Sales Conversions” as their top challenge, we use a condition filter to move them onto a campaign with more information about that topic.

-9. Know When to Use a Filter Versus a Goal
+9. Know when to use a filter versus a goal

-Sometimes, it can be tricky to decide whether to use filters or goals to change a contact’s path on your campaign.
+It can be tricky to decide whether to use filters or goals to change a contact’s path on your campaign.

 Here’s an example of a scenario where you might be undecided at first: After contacts receive a series of emails, you want to move them down one of two paths.
 If they have purchased Product A, then you want them to go down path A. If they have not, then you want them to go down path B. You could do this with: